longhorn/longhorn/README.md

 </div>

 Longhorn is a distributed block storage system for Kubernetes.
-Longhorn is cloud native storage because it is built using Kubernetes and container primitives.
+Longhorn is cloud native storage built using Kubernetes and container primitives.

 Longhorn is lightweight, reliable, and powerful.
 You can install Longhorn on an existing Kubernetes cluster with one `kubectl apply` command or using Helm charts.
 Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster.